sebanc/brunch/install-with-windows.md

 * Some PCs require a key to be held when booting to boot from USB or that USB booting is enabled in the BIOS
 * The first boot can take up to an hour on some hardware.
 Brunch does not typically freeze on the Brunch logo.
 If you are seeing the Brunch logo, the system is _probably_ still booting.
 * If your PC is stuck on the ChromeOS logo (White background), it is likely that you've got an incompatible dedicated GPU.
-* If you get a blue screen saying "Verification failed" you can either disable secure boot in your bios settings, or [enroll the secure boot key][secure-boot].
+* If you get a blue screen saying "Verification failed" you can either disable secure boot in your bios settings, or enroll the key from the USB.
   * To enroll the key directly from a USB, select OK -> Enroll key from disk -> EFI-SYSTEM -> brunch.der -> Continue and reboot.
 * If the system reboots _itself_ when booting normally, then Brunch has run into an error and you may need to do some advanced troubleshooting.